 “You scared me to death,” Kristy said, fresh tears rolling down her cheeks.

 Andrew hugged her to him, rocking back and forth slowly.
 He did not know whether he was trying to calm her down or himself.
 But he was glad he survived.
-It was the first time in his lifetime he wanted to bargain with the unknown force.
+It was the first time in his life he wanted to bargain with the unknown force.
 And that unknown force had listened.
 He let Kristy cried into his shoulder as Ricky made his way toward them.